 Azalea roots need aerated soil and will not grow well in compacted mediums.

-Organic material will also stimulate worm activity which further increase drainage and create space for roots to establish (as worms create channels in the soil) and improves the soil fertility with the addition of worm castings (chelated nutrients).
+Organic material will also stimulate worm activity which further increases drainage and creates space for roots to establish (as worms create channels in the soil) and improves the soil fertility with the addition of worm castings (chelated nutrients).

 Enriching Soil for Azaleas